tomalbrc/filament/docs/src/content/items.md

 ### `id`

-- **Type**: `Identifier`
-- **Description**: Your custom ID in the format `"namespace:item_name"`, as it will show up in-game.
+Your custom ID in the format `namespace:item_name`

 ### `vanillaItem`

-- **Type**: `Item`
-- **Description**: The vanilla item to "overwrite".
+The vanilla item to "overwrite".
 Filament (through Polymer) will create `custom_model_data` IDs for the generated resource pack.
 Your custom item will not inherit any other properties server-side from the vanilla item other than appearance, if the `itemResource` field is not set.
 For interaction purposes on the client, it is important to choose the appropriate vanilla item to use here.

 ## Optional Fields

-The fields `itemResource`, `properties`, and `behaviour` are optional.
+The fields `itemResource`, `properties`, `group`, and `behaviour` are optional.

 ### `itemResource`